10 Jun Four Strengths of Effective Leaders

 Effective inquiry is a sign of true leadership.
 Strong leaders understand how to balance inquiry with advocacy.
 I have found that leaders who embrace humility and actively listen and learn, formulate the best questions.
 They are able to do this because they have learned that success must be shared and, through inquiry, they can expand the thinking of everyone involved in the dialogue.

-Effectively timed questions can serve multiple purposes.
+Strength assessment questions (sites like Tilt 365 could prove helpful in this regard) might come in handy and can serve multiple purposes.
 They can demonstrate genuine interest in the topic at hand.
 They can provide permission to the rest of the team that it is okay to challenge other’s thinking as well as the leader’s thinking.
 They can challenge someone to push harder to think beyond their comfort zone.
 They can validate assumptions and clarify misunderstanding.
 A great leader also understands that timing and tone of a question can both energize and demoralize an individual or a team.

 Our culture today in focused on “having the right answer,” rather than discovering “what is the right questions.”
 Nobel Prize winner, Physicist ARNO Penzias commented at a Fast Company Conference: The first thing I do every morning when I wake up is ask myself: “Why do I believe what I believe?”
 What do your leaders ask themselves every day when they get to the office?